-Plasma-based aerodynamic actuators can modify a flow field without the need for moving control surfaces or a source of pressurized air.
-Actuator power consumption and thrust production were measured for driving frequencies between 1 and 18 kHz, and for driving voltages of 6 and 9 kV peak to peak.
-The actuator consumed between 3 and 22 W, and produced thrust levels between 0.05 and 0.2 mN per meter span.
-A comparison of results showed good agreement between this work and previous authors' results.
-The actuator effectiveness (thrust produced per watt of power input) was found to range between 0.017 and 0.11 mN/W. The continuous power consumption of a DBD actuator-based control system was then estimated by modeling the actuators as jet flaps.
-The elevator jet flap strength required to trim a small aircraft in flight was determined.
-A 0.5 kg aircraft with 0.76 m2 wing area required between 0.47 and 2.22 kW of power for trim.
-A 3 kg aircraft with 1.27 m2 wing area required between 13.6 and 54.6 kW of power for trim.
-In the most challenging circumstances, flight at stall or max velocity, current battery capacities would allow these aircraft to maintain trimmed flight for only 73 seconds.
+DBD plasma actuators are AC devices.
+This work measured actuator power consumption and thrust production for driving frequencies between 1 and 18 kHz, and for driving voltages of 6 and 9 kV peak to peak.
+The actuator consumed between 3 and 22 W of power and produced thrust levels between 0.05 and 0.2 mN per meter span.
+A comparison showed close agreement between the results of this work and those of other researchers.
+The actuator effectiveness (i.e., thrust produced per watt of power input) was calculated and found to range between 0.017 and 0.11 mN/W.

+The continuous power consumption of a DBD actuator-based control system was estimated by modeling the actuators as jet flaps.
+This work determined the elevator jet flap strength required to trim two small aircraft in flight.
+First, a 0.5 kg aircraft with 0.76 m wing area required between 0.47 and 2.22 kW of power for trim.
+A second 3 kg aircraft with 1.27 m wing area required between 13.6 and 54.6 kW of power for trim.